 The consumer research division is examining the diversity of the cannabis consumer market, consumption practices, attitudes and lifestyles.
 It looks closely at exactly who is buying cannabis; for what reasons they are smoking leaf or concentrates, nibbling on sativa gummy candies, or rubbing CBD-rich lotions onto aching elbows; and how they arrive upon their consumption and shopping decisions.

 A wide range of consumer profiles and behaviors are being revealed through the research, touching upon everything from how cannabis use affects alcohol consumption to different ways it is being used to manage medical conditions, improve quality of life, and even enhance sexual experience.
+When you want to stop masturbation and watching porn right now and take control of your life, you can go to masturbationaddiction.com.

 About BDS Analytics